vgnshiyer/Machine_Learning/Loan Prediction/README.md

 # Loan-Prediction
-This is a solution for the famous loan prediction problem for beginners
+This is a solution for the famous loan prediction problem.